PDLMobileApps/clean-runner-action/README.md

 # clean-runner-action
 Cleans the workspace and Xcode cache for Github runners

-Use the Action in Your Workflow

-Here’s an example of how you can use this action:
+Here is an example of how you can use this action in your workflow:

 ```
 name: Clean Runner Files Workflow